senresearch/mlm_l1_supplement/README.md

 ## Simulations examining dependence of runtimes on data size

 - [`scaling_times.jl`](code/scaling_times.jl): examine how runtime increases
-with dimension size in simulated data
+with dimension size in simulated data for FISTA with backtracking and ADMM
+- [`scaling_times.R`](code/scaling_times.R): visually compare runtimes from
+FISTA with backtracking and ADMM

 ## Simulations inspired by environmental screening data (Woodruff)